jianyuan/terraform-provider-sentry/docs/resources/project_inbound_data_filter.md

 ### Optional

 - `active` (Boolean) Toggle the browser-extensions, localhost, filtered-transaction, or web-crawlers filter on or off.
-- `subfilters` (List of String) Specifies which legacy browser filters should be active.
+- `subfilters` (Set of String) Specifies which legacy browser filters should be active.
 Anything excluded from the list will be disabled.
 See the [Sentry documentation](https://docs.sentry.io/api/projects/update-an-inbound-data-filter/) for a list of available subfilters.

 ### Read-Only